 The Metaverse Supply Chain

-In the 2021, Founder’s letter Mark Zuckeberg highlighted:
+In 2021, Founder’s letter Mark Zuckerberg highlighted:

 We are at the beginning of the next chapter for the internet, and it’s the next chapter for our company too.

 In recent decades, technology has given people the power to connect and express ourselves more naturally.
 When I started Facebook, we mostly typed text on websites.
 When we got phones with cameras, the internet became more visual and mobile.
 As connections got faster, video became a richer way to share experiences.
 We’ve gone from desktop to web to mobile; from text to photos to video.
 But this isn’t the end of the line.

 The next platform will be even more immersive — an embodied internet where you’re in the experience, not just looking at it.
 We call this the metaverse, and it will touch every product we build.